ucsd-dsc-arts/dsc160-midterm-group9/README.md

 - What forms will your results take? (graphs, charts, images, sonification, Wordles, etc)
 - How are you expanding on topics we have covered in class?
 - Why is it interesting? (personally, culturally, politically, other)

+Rooted in our group members' common interest in watching movies, we decided to take this Midterm Project as an opportunity to explore critically the intersection between digital films and the arts.
+Movie posters are one the very first impressions movie viewers have on each movie.
+Often times, designs of these images would influence viewers' perceptions of movie contents and therefore secondarily affect their evaluations on the movies overall.
+With these ideas in mind, our group seeks to find out underlying associations between viewers' voted ratings for each film and image statistics/features of each movie poster.
+We would base our analyses on data including movie posters and movie details both available from IMDB website.
+Specifically, we would be looking at movies of the particular sci-fi genre.
+This category is chosen upon reflection on how sci-fi movies most closely resembles "the future" -- and therefore, via assay on these movie covers, we hope to consider these findings as cultural resemblences of pertaining social forms.
+Believing that the general public would prefer a more "uplifting and wholesome future," we address this subject by comparing what the movie posters tell (image features) by their acquired ratings.
+That is, based on common perceptions of image data, we hypothesize that
+- The more variety of hues a sci-fi movie poster has, the higher its rating will be.
+- The brighter a sci-fi movie poster is, the higher its rating will be.
+- The more saturated a sci-fi movie poster is, the higher its rating will be.
+Besides primary image features discussed above, we would also look into reflecting movie posters' image statistics on each movie's "Plot Keywords."
+Most mentioned plot keywords would be illustrated by word-clouds with colors associated to results of image processing.
+Building upon topics covered in class, our analyses would be primarily based on Python.
+We are expecting to deploy popular image-processing libraries including skimage, OpenCV, Pillow along with Bokeh for interactive visualizations.
+Results would later be presented in a variety of forms including images and graphs for summary of significant findings, word-clouds for displays of plot keywords results, and interactive charts enabled for better understandings of our project.

 ## Data